 I see a lot of tips out there for cutting your grocery bill to save money.
 Keeping staples in the pantry such as pasta and mince to make spaghetti bolognaise, rice, cereals and filling up on bread.
-This is the worst advice ever.
+This is the worst advice I have ever heard.
 Simple carbs such as potato, white rice, white pasta and white bread, turn to sugar once it’s consumed if you do not burn off the energy it’s giving you.
-This can contribute to people to be over weight and cause diabetes from the constant sugar rush.
+This can contribute to people to be over weight and can cause diabetes from the constant sugar highs.
 If you don’t buy a higher quality mince, then you are filling your body with saturated fat that eventually clogs your arteries and also leads to people being overweight.
-Some breakfast cereals contain stupid amounts of sugar that start your day off on a high, which causes spikes in your blood stream, it won’t let you feel full for very long, and may cause you to crash in the afternoon.
+Some breakfast cereals contain ridiculous amounts of sugar that start your day off on a high, which causes spikes in your blood stream.
+It won’t let you feel full for very long, and may cause you to crash in the afternoon.

 Think of it this way: If you spend that little bit of extra money now, opting for healthier choices on a weekly basis, how much could it save you on medical bills in the future?
 The pharmaceutical industry is huge and they are profiting off the 2 billion people who are overweight or obese worldwide.
 Obesity is one of the biggest drivers of preventable chronic diseases and healthcare costs in the United States.
 Obese adults also spend 42% more on direct healthcare costs than adults who are a healthy weight.
 This includes medical costs for diabetes, high blood pressure, high cholesterol, heart disease, stroke, cancer, fatty liver disease, pregnancy problems and more.
 Don’t forget the tiring effort of carrying around the extra weight on a daily basis just walking down the street or around the home.